Cody Wilson (baseball): Washington Nationals

-Known for his speed, Wilson stole 22 bases in his first full professional season, playing for the Class-A Hagerstown Suns in 2019.
 In 2021, Wilson was invited to participate in his first spring training as a member of major league camp.
 Wilson was one of the minor league players brought to Nationals Park for a full-team workout the day before the Nationals' scheduled season opener, after a COVID-19 outbreak in the clubhouse led to the first four games of the season being postponed for the Nationals and landed nearly a dozen Washington players in quarantine.
-On April 6, Wilson was selected to the active roster.
+On April 6, 2021, Wilson was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut the next day, pinch-hitting for pitcher Kyle McGowin against Josh Tomlin and flying out to center.

-On April 9, 2021, Wilson was removed from the 40-man roster.
+On April 9, Wilson was removed from the 40-man roster.
+He split the remainder of the year between the High-A Wilmington Blue Rocks, Double-A Harrisburg Senators, and Triple-A Rochester Red Wings, hitting a combined .124/.225/.164 with nine RBI and 10 stolen bases across 57 total appearances.